MacGregor Historic Games

 Sharp: ECW, Sharp edged weapon unsuitable for battlefield use

 Soap eater - (ACW) Mythical hard-core reenactors who have tried eating soap like starving soldiers.

 Soft Faire:Renfair.
 An event situated in a Florida swamp. - Actually a soft faire and event that is made up only of temporary structures and tents.
 See also Hard Faire.

 Stick/Sword jock: SCA.
-A sword jock is a Scadian whose interest is only in fighting, not in any gentler art using weapons made of rattan and duct-tape (for safety reasons), and armor made up of everything from full gothic plate to old, used hockey equipment, depending upon their level of ambition (or lack thereof) to look "period"
+A sword jock is a Scadian whose interest is only in fighting, not in any gentler art using weapons made of rattan and duct-tape (for safety reasons), and armor made up of everything from full gothic plate to old, used hockey equipment, depending upon their level of ambition (or lack thereof) to look "period".

 Sword Blessing: Renfaire.
-The act of having your sword placed down the front of a woman's Bog dress, driving the point into the ground, and then having her perform a full curtsey.
+The act of having your sword placed in front of a woman's Bog dress, driving the point into the ground, and then having her perform a full curtsey.
 Legend has it that after a Sword Blessing, you'll never get hit in the Battle Pageant (or at the very least, you'll get a group of men offering you a quarter to "sniff your sword")

 Sword Waglers::a British WW2 re-enactor term to all groups from pre 1850.